P0w3rChi3f/CTE-2103/CTE-2103-Week5.md

 * Meterpreter box is still listening on 11111 (forward SSH tunnel).
 * Jump poin is still listening (as well as conneted) on 80 (Reverse SSH) tunnel
 * `ssh root@10.20.30.40 -L11111:20.30.40.50:445 -R 80:127.0.0.1:`

+### Lesson 8 Summary

+* Logs are a key source for forensic operators
+* Locating and reviewing logs, as well as redirection are important to understand to maintain obfuscation during and after an operation

+___

 ## Exercise Module 2, Lesson 8 – Threat Emulation Actions in Logs